What Is A Termite Management Plan?

 2. Trenching – is excavating the soil around the home (i.e. lawn, garden beds) allowing the saturation of trench and backfilled soil

-Chemical installations are protected by a one-year workmanship warranty and last up to 8 years.
+Most chemical installations come with a one-year workmanship warranty with the chemical lasting up to 8 years.
 This makes it a great option for most properties.

 2. Bait stations